SupeRuier/awesome-active-learning/contents/practical_considerations.md

   Each labeling task is repeated several times to complete the cross-query learning.
 - Evolving multi-user fuzzy classifier systems integrating human uncertainty and expert knowledge [2022, Information Sciences]
 - Active Learning with Weak Annotations for Gaussian Processes [2022]
+- Improved Adaptive Algorithm for Scalable Active Learning with Weak Labeler [2022]

 # The considerations of the scale